In Vitro Fertilization

 We use gentle, individualized ovarian stimulation protocols and strive for the highest egg quality rather than quantity.
 This approach minimizes the number of clinic visits and decreases the likelihood of ovarian hyperstimulation without reducing the probability of a successful outcome.

 Over the years, we have streamlined and simplified the process of In Vitro Fertilization to minimize interference with your lifestyle.
-A cycle of IVF treatment can take as little as six to eight weeks and only requires 4 to 6 brief visits to the clinic.
+A cycle of IVF treatment can take as little as six to eight weeks and only requires a few brief visits to the Clinic.

 Most patients will be able to continue their everyday lifestyles during their treatment.
 It is our goal to make your conception experience pleasant, relaxed, and as natural as possible.